Chart Color Schemes

 Health performance in Felixstow is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts

-Felixstow faces significant health challenges with common health conditions somewhat prevalent across all age groups, but slightly more so among older cohorts.
-The rate of private health cover is approximately 53%, which is higher than the average SA2 area but lower than Greater Adelaide's 61.4%.
+Felixstow faces significant health challenges with common health conditions somewhat prevalent across all age groups, but more so among older cohorts.
+The rate of private health cover in Felixstow is approximately 53%, covering around 1,415 people, which is higher than the average SA2 area but lower than Greater Adelaide's 62.2%.

 The most common medical conditions are arthritis and mental health issues, affecting 9.8% and 7.8% of residents respectively.
-66.7% of residents claim to be completely clear of medical ailments, compared to 70.4% in Greater Adelaide.
-Felixstow has a higher proportion of seniors aged 65 and over at 25.5%, or 673 people, compared to Greater Adelaide's 20.9%.
-Health outcomes among seniors require more attention than the broader population.
+Conversely, 66.7% of Felixstow residents report having no medical ailments, compared to 70.4% in Greater Adelaide.
+As of the latest data (2016), Felixstow has a higher proportion of seniors aged 65 and over at 25.4%, or 676 people, than Greater Adelaide's 20.9%.
+Health outcomes among seniors require more attention due to these higher proportions.

 Frequently Asked Questions - Health